-One issue that comes up often for people learning about Pagan and Wiccan spirituality is the concept of appropriate worship.
+One issue that comes up often for people learning about modern Pagan spirituality is the concept of appropriate worship.
 There tends to be some question about what, exactly, is the right offering to make to the gods or goddesses of one's tradition -- and how we should honor them when making those offerings.

 Let's imagine that you have two friends.
 First, we have Jill.
 She likes French cuisine, Meg Ryan movies, soft music and expensive wine.
 She's someone who lets you cry on her shoulder when you're feeling blue, and she offers some wise and thoughtful insight when you can't solve a problem on your own.
 One of her best qualities is her ability to listen.

 You also have a friend named Steve.
 He's a lot of fun, and sometimes shows up at your house at midnight toting a six-pack.
 Steve likes watching movies with lots of explosions, took you to your first Metallica concert, and can rebuild a Harley with his eyes closed.
 He eats mostly bratwurst and Funyuns, enjoys picking up strippers at bars, and is the guy you call when you want to have a good time.

 When Jill comes over, are you going to have a nice quiet dinner with a glass of wine and Josh Groban playing in the background, or are you going to hand her a cheeseburger and a beer, pull out the Wii for a round of God of War, and stay up until 3 am seeing who can burp and fart the loudest?